+hummed their surly songs.
+"Why should they yield to each other? their fathers were equal in war."
+Trenmor was there, with his people, stately in youthful locks.
+He saw the advancing foe.
+The grief of his soul arose.
+He bade the chiefs to lead, by turns: they led, but they were rolled away.
 From his own mossy hill, blue-shielded Trenmor came down.
 He led wide-skirted battle, and the strangers failed.
-Around him the dark-browed war-riors came: they struck the shield of joy.
+Around him the dark-browed warriors came: they struck the shield of joy.
 Like a pleasant gale, the words of power rushed forth from Selma of kings.
 But the chiefs led, by turns, in war, till mighty danger rose: then was the hour of the king to conquer in the field.

-"Not unknown," said Cronma-glass\ of shields, " are the deeds of our fathers.
-But who shall now lead the war, before the race of kings!
-Mist settles
+"Not unknown," said Cromma-glass\ of shields, "are the deeds of our fathers.
+But who shall now lead the war, before the race of kings?
+Mist settles on these four dark hills: within it let each warrior strike his shield.
+Spirits may descend in darkness, and mark us for the war."

-&quot; In tradition, this Cromma-glass makes a great figure in that battle, which Comhal lost, together with his life, to the tribe of Morni.
+\ In tradition, this Cromma-glass makes a great figure in that battle which Comhal lost, together with his life, to the tribe of Morni.
 I have just now, in my hands, an Irish composition, of a very modern date, as appears from the language, in which all the traditions, concerning that decisive engagement, are jumbled together.
 In justice to the merit of the poem, I should have here presented to the reader a translation of it, did not the bard mention some circumstances very ridiculous, and others altogether indecent.
-Morna, the wife of Comhal, had a principal hand in all the transactions previous to the defeat and death of her husband; she, to use the words of the bard, Who was the guiding star of the women of Erin.
-The hard, it is to be hoped, misrepresented the ladies of his country, for Morna's behaviour was, according to him, so void of all decency and virtue, that it cannot be supposed, they had chosen her for their guiding star.
-The poem consists of many stanzas.
-The language is figurative, and the numbers harmonious: but the piece is so full of anachronisms, and so unequal in its composition, that the author, most undoubtedly, was either mad, or drunk, when he wrote it.
-It is worthy of being remarked, that Comhal is, in this poem, very often called, Combal na h'Albin, or Combal of Albion, which sufficiently demonstrates, that the allegations of Keating and O'Flaherty, concerning Fion Mac Comnal. are but of late invention.
+Morna, the wife of Comhal, had a principal hand in all the transactions previous to the defeat and death of her husband; she, to use the words of the bard, who was the guiding star of the women of Erin.
+The bard, it is to be hoped, misrepresented the ladies of his country, for